We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 For mild eczema, some natural treatments may help.
 Home remedies include:

-If a doctor believes a prescription is necessary, they may recommend:
+If a doctor believes a prescription is necessary, they may recommend a topical:

-- a topical calcineurin inhibitor to prevent redness, itching, and inflammation
+- calcineurin inhibitor to prevent redness, itching, and inflammation

-- a topical PDE4 inhibitor that helps block the production of proteins involved in eczema
+- PDE4 inhibitor that helps block the production of proteins involved in eczema

-If a person’s eczema gets worse quickly, they should speak with a doctor.
-In addition, a person should see a dermatologist if they:
+If a person’s eczema gets worse quickly, they should consult a doctor.
+In addition, a person should contact a dermatologist if they:

 - experience itchiness or symptoms that interrupt sleep or daily activities most days of the week